Chalarangelo/30-seconds-of-code/snippets/find_index.md

 tags: list,intermediate
 ---

-Returns the index of the first element in the provided list that satisfies the provided testing function.
+Finds the index of the first element in the given list that satisfies the provided testing function.

-- Use list comprehension, `enumerate()` and `next()` to return the index of the first element in `lst` for which `fn` returns `True`.
+- Use a list comprehension, `enumerate()` and `next()` to return the index of the first element in `lst` for which `fn` returns `True`.

 ```py
 def find_index(lst, fn):